overhide/overhide/docs/delegation-subletting.md

 The intent is to furnish a user with a sliver of data to continue with a service (application) should they not have any of their own.
 It's meant to ease users into the service (application) without a hard requirement for them to come in with their own data storage.

-The arrangement still makes the user the owner of the data so as not to take any value-propositions away from the *overhide* system:  the user owns their data--even if subsidized.
+In *sublet* arrangements the *subtenants* are the owners of their own data so as not to diminish any value-propositions of the *overhide* system:  the users own their data--even if subsidized.